The Weisfeiler-Lehman Test: How Powerful Are GNNs?

 1-WL as Message Passing

-The 1-WL iteration is exactly message passing with an injective aggregation:
+The 1-WL iteration is exactly message passing with an injective aggregation.
+A general MPNN layer is

 The Main Theorem (Xu et al., 2019)